AdamKaraki/Shelf-Sharks-322/README.md

 # Shelf Sharks

-You will be developing a librarian assistant that helps a librarian manage common library-management tasks, including user registration, book search, placing hold on a book, checking out a book, and returning a book, etc. You may need to use a database of book information to support this application.
+We will be developing a librarian assistant that helps a librarian manage common library-management tasks, including user registration, book search, placing hold on a book, checking out a book, and returning a book, etc. We use a database of book information to support this application.
 Users can also browse the books in the library and look into the details about each book selected.
-The user interface could be a desktop application or a website portal.
+The user interface is a website portal.

-You may use your creativity to determine which properties/attributes each book should have.
-You are encouraged to sit with a WSU librarian to understand details 3

-requirements of the application assuming that the librarian would end up with using this software for their routine tasks.

 ## Authors